jmandel/fhir-js-client/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior.
 A few things to consider including:
-- What's the API endpoint are you hitting?
 - Is the server an open server or closed?
+- What requests are you making, or what methods aren't working as expected.
 - What launch sequence are you using?

 **Expected behavior**